leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 Dev
 ```

 The above command calls the NewWhitelist function in our realm, passing it the `name,` `deadline,` and `maxUser` arguments.
 Make sure to use a deadline that is in the future.
-You can use a tool like [UnixTimestamp] (https://www.unixtimestamp.com/ to get a Unix seconds representation of a date and time.
+You can use a tool like [UnixTimestamp](https://www.unixtimestamp.com/) to get a Unix seconds representation of a specific date and time.

 If the command was successful, we can see the state update on the realm through `gnoweb`.